1. What qualifications and experience do I need to apply for work with Community Living Australia?

 Simply go to our 'Current Vacancies' page to see what positions we currently have available.
 If one is of interest to you complete the online application form.

 3. Do I need to undertake any specific checks or gain any specific security clearances?

 All employees are required to obtain and maintain a DCSI Child Related Clearance, along with a current First Aid, CPR and Child Safe Environment Certificate (as relevant to their position).
-You will need to complete these checks and training prior to commencement of work and as they are due throughout your employment.
+You will need to complete these checks and training prior to commencement as they are due throughout your employment.

 4. What is it like to work for Community Living Australia?

 See our Employee Testimonials.